 - Puree the soup until smooth and drizzle with parsley dressing and roasted hazelnut

-Celeriac: this root is often available year-round, but is at its best in the cooler months of fall, winter, and early spring.
+This root is often available year-round, but is at its best in the cooler months of fall, winter, and early spring.
 Look for celery roots that feel firm and heavy for their size without any soft spots.

-Despite its gnarly bits, celeriac isn’t actually that hard to work with: using a sharp knife, top and tail the celeriac, then remove the tough skin.
+Despite its gnarly bits, celeriac isn’t actually that hard to work with: using a sharp knife, top, and tail the celeriac, then remove the tough skin.
 To peel it, cut down the side, close to the skin, trying not to remove too much flesh.
 Don’t peel celeriac to store it, it will turn brown quickly.
 However, to prevent oxidation, you can immerse the pieces into a bowl of water with a squeeze of lemon juice.

-Flavor: celeriac has a delicate, yet very nutty flavor, and has an elegant smoothness that makes creamy and delicious soups.
+Celeriac has a delicate, yet very nutty flavor, and has an elegant smoothness that makes creamy and delicious soups.
 In this recipe, the earthy flavor of celeriac is balanced by the sharpness of the fresh parsley.
 While the roasted hazelnuts bring another dimension to the dish, their flavor and crunchy texture turn this humble soup into something spectacular.
 But if you want to cut cost even more, you can substitute croutons for the hazelnuts.
 Just make sure not to skip a crunchy garnish!

 If you make this healthy and flavorsome celeriac soup, let me know!
-Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
+Leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
 I would love to hear from you! x

 CELERIAC SOUP WITH PARSLEY AND HAZELNUTS